nelu-gui/github-crash-tutorial/README.md

 # Important instructions
-This is a dema repository for practising Git & Github.
+This is a demo repository for practising Git & Github.